ZupIT/beagle-docs/content/en/docs/Resources/Customization/Beagle for Web/Advanced topics/Data structure.md

 * `style` is the stylization rules for the component.
 These rules are not CSS, instead it's a [**structure defined by Beagle**](/docs/resources/style/web#stylizing-components-through-json);
 * Additionally, a node has every property expected by the component itself, a text component could have `text` and `justify`, while a button could have `onPress`, `text` and `disabled`.

-Below, we show an example of a tree of components ready to be processed by Beagle:
+Below, see an example of a tree of components ready to be processed by Beagle:

 ```text
 {